brandtbucher/pycapi/README.md

 AttributeError: dlsym(RTLD_DEFAULT, PyDict_Check): symbol not found
 ```

-`pycapi` is also fully loaded on import, so you can use tab-completion and other introspection techniques to discover APIs. `ctypes.pythonapi` requires you to access the attribute *before* it is loaded, and there is no way to get a complete listing of what it supports.
+`pycapi` is also fully loaded on import, so you can use tab-completion and other introspection techniques to discover APIs (it's also fully typed, so linters and other static editing tools "just work"). `ctypes.pythonapi` requires you to access the attribute *before* it is loaded, and there is no way to get a complete listing of what it supports.

 ### It's faster.